Sayings of Jesus: “Hate Your Family”!

 The final ingredient for consideration is the surrounding context in Luke 14.

 The positioning may be relevant in this instance.
 In Luke 14, we see three ‘mini parables’ preceding Jesus’ shock statement—three different people invited to a banquet who all decide they have more important things to do.
-The imagery of the ‘banquet’ represents the kingdom—the end of the age—‘heaven’ for short.
+The imagery of the ‘banquet’ is the kingdom—the end of the age—‘heaven’ for short.

+And—this is important—in both cases, there is interpretation going on.
+Translation is a form of interpretation; there is no uninterpreted Scripture!
+For example, if a publishing house comes from a Reformed evangelical tradition, it will ensure its translators reflect Reformed theology in their choice of key words and phrases (e.g. in Romans).
 And KJV fans, sorry, but yours is not the most accurate, authentic, or closest-to-the-original version, not by a long shot!
 It’s not “The one the Apostle Paul used” (even though its archaic language makes it sound like it might have been).

-So in sum—you have a choice as to how to read Jesus’ words in that Luke passage; exactly what he meant, and why.
+So in sum, we have a choice as to how to read Jesus’ words in that Luke passage—exactly what he meant, and why.
+But the least credible conclusion would be a strictly literal instruction to “Hate your family”!